 Drivers sometimes flash their main beams as a way of communicating with other road users.
 The Highway Code allows this, so long as you are only doing so to let others know that you’re there.
-It warns against “assum[ing] that flashing headlights is a signal inviting you to proceed”—particularly in light of ‘flash-for-cash’ schemes.
+It warns against “assum[ing] that flashing headlights is a signal inviting you to proceed”—like when you’re waiting to pass parked cars—particularly in light of ‘flash-for-cash’ schemes.

 If someone does flash their lights at you during the night, though, just double check that you haven’t left your own main beams on by accident.

 What should I do if someone dazzles me with full beam?